A collaboration project with focus on Talents in innovation ecosystems

 The project focused on Talent attraction and the needs of entrepreneurs and the innovation ecosystem.
 Virtual talent attraction is a relevant approach when we cannot find the talent we need in our place and Soft landing for talent is especially important in a challenging innovation environment.
 Talent development and integration can be viewed in the perspective of the TMI-model with the innovation ecosystem wedged between the needs and opportunities of the Place and the startups that thrive in it.
 For long term development, the model based on different types of capital (human capital, social, financial, brand and structural capital) is useful, each type of capital with a set of tool to enable growth.

-This handbook is in Swedish only, but for our other handbooks on the topic in English you’ll find here.
+This handbook is in Swedish only, but find English handbooks on the topic below.